jesse-jared-collab/jesse-jared-collab.github.io/cv.md

 _Guest Lecturer - The Dalton School, 2017–2018_
 Led small group discussions on libertarian views of initial appropriation and anarchist strategies for social change.

+**Writing Across the Curriculum**
+_WAC Fellow - Brooklyn College, 2018-2019_
+Worked with faculty from various disciplines to help them integrate creative and research-supported writing assignments into their curricula.

+(Due to receiving a Mellon/ACLS Dissertation Completion Fellowship, I was prohibited from teaching in 2019-2020.
+I am also contractually prohibited from teaching by my current postdoctoral position).

 ## Presentations

-"Self-Ownership and the Duty to Assist," presented at the Philosophy, Politics, & Economics Society Annual Meeting, 2022.
+"Self-Ownership and the Duty to Assist," presented at the Philosophy, Politics, & Economics Society Annual Meeting, 2022 and Rocky Mountain Ethics Congress, 2022 (poster).

 “You Own Yourself and Nothing Else,” presented at the Locke and Lockeanism Working Group Meeting, 2022; the Philosophy, Politics, & Economics Society Annual Meeting, 2022; the American Philosophical Association Pacific Division Conference, 2021; the Georgetown Institute for the Study of Markets and Ethics (GISME) workshop, 2021; and the Trinity Centre for Justice and Values Works in Progress Workshop, 2021.